adibue/jamf-notes/conferences/JNL26/sessions/TopJamf.md

 Then [Jamf Routines](https://www.jamfroutines.com/sc/home.aspx) is here to help!

 It is a simple website offering tons of templates to get you started on automating workflows and integrating products, be it Jamf or 3rd party tools! 🤖

+## Jamf CLI

+_"Who likes the Terminal anyway?
+Wait, whaaat?"_

+Your fleet is just one command away - with [Jamf CLI](https://github.com/Jamf-Concepts/jamf-cli)! (_uuh, that even rhymes!_)

+It can import keys from a given Profile - or sync the objects of a Jamf Pro instance to a folder.
+And many, many more things.

+_"But there's more!"_

+Hook it up as an MCP server and get creative! ⌨️

+## Platform SSO

+_"Looks about right.
+Right?"_

+Having mail-addresses as macOS usernames is very unhandy, because _j.doe@example.com_ ends up being registered as something like _j_doeexample_com_.

+How uncool!
+Wanna fix that?

+Use this as username instead: `com.apple.PlatformSSO.AccountShortName` 👍

+For more insights on this topic, have a look at the [Apple Platform Deployment Guide](https://support.apple.com/guide/deployment/dep7bbb05313/web)

+## Platform API

+_"You are gonna love this!"_

+The Jamf Platform API is the future of API-based workflow within Jamf.
+It aims to bundle all the different product APIs together, making it possible to interact with all the products using just one APL platform - and it offers a lot of additional features, too!

+Nice? **Nice!**